 It forms a straggly or untidy canopy that benefits from pruning or frequent leaf harvesting to maintain an attractive shape, particularly for the home garden.

-Lemon Verbena is highly susceptible to fungal disease brought on by hot, humid conditions.
+Lemon Verbena is highly susceptible to fungal disease in hot, humid conditions.

 Lemon Verbena is recorded as having escaped cultivation.
-However, there does not appear to be any record of it anywhere as a serious weed, despite its widespread introduction and cultivation.
-This may be due, in part, to its shy seeding habit, producing seed in small amounts, infrequently or not at all.
-It is assessed as a low weed risk species for Hawaii by the Hawaii Pacific Weed Risk Assessment (HPWRA) project.
+However, it does not appear to be recorded as a serious weed anywhere, despite its widespread introduction and cultivation.
+This may be due, in part, to its shy-seeding habit, producing seed in small amounts, infrequently, or not at all.
+The Hawaii Pacific Weed Risk Assessment (HPWRA) project assesses it as a low weed-risk species for Hawaii.

 Chevallier, A. 2000, Encyclopedia of herbal medicine, 2nd American ed., Dorling Kindersley, New York